delbertooo/wow-open-sans-fonts/README.md

 # Open Sans Fonts

+This addons allows you to use the fonts **Open Sans** and **Open Sans Condensed** in every addon supporting LibSharedMedia.

 This addon is under MIT license.
 The supplied fonts are under Apache-2.0 license.